hanjingo/doc/AI/ml.md

 $$
 z = w \cdot X + b
 $$
 At this stage, $z$ is a continuous value from the linear regression.
-Logistic regression then applies the sigmoid function to $z$ to convert it into a probability between 0 and 1, which can be used to predict the class.
+Logistic regression then applies the [Deep Learning#Sigmoid Activation Function](dl.md) to $z$ to convert it into a probability between 0 and 1, which can be used to predict the class.

 #### Logistic Regression Equation and Odds